-We’ve turned what was once a National Car Park in the basement of a central London Art Deco building into a bespoke high-spec office – our new office, in fact.
+We’ve turned what was once an NCP car park in the basement of a central London art deco building into a bespoke high-spec office – our new office, in fact.

 One of our top priorities was flooding the subterranean space with natural light.
 First, we turned the vehicle ramp into a series of stepped platforms covered by a translucent ETFE canopy – this has become a bright, welcoming space used for meetings and presentations and as a gallery showcasing our latest models.
 We also turned the rear lightwell into a small sunken garden and installed a large glass rooflight, both of which let in a substantial amount of daylight.

 Another priority was retaining the building’s existing features for a sustainable build, from the exposed pipes and time-worn concrete columns to the multi-pane windows and yellow paintwork details.
 We were keen to uphold our democratic working style, so we designed an open-plan layout, with no hierarchical desk arrangements or private offices.
 Our project hubs – circles of high desks clamped onto the industrial columns – embody both these aspirations.